af83/unified-redis/README.md

 # UnifiedRedis

-A unified redis interface for `redis-rb` and `em-redis`.
+An unified redis interface for `redis-rb` and `em-redis`.

+**Work in progress**

 ## Why ?

-If you have some library which is used by both asynchronous and synchronous code, you would probably the same API.
+If you have some library which is used by both asynchronous and synchronous code, you probably want the same API.

 For example, we have a stats module in production.
-We increment values inside a code running with EventMachine, but we expose data with a web frontend.
+We increment values inside a code running with EventMachine, but we expose data with a sinatra frontend.

 The common denominator between asynchronous and synchronous is blocks.
-UnifiedRedis allows you to use the same API with either `redis-rb` and `em-redis`.
+UnifiedRedis allows you to use the same API with either `redis-rb` or `em-redis`.

 ## Install